Knowledge Hub

 Yes.
 Directors have general duties that they legally owe to the company as a result of their appointment as an officer, which include a duty to act within a director’s powers to promote the success of the company and to exercise reasonable care, skill and diligence.

-In certain circumstances where they’ve not fulfilled these obligation, for example, they’ve committed fraud, broken the law relating to companies, or been convicted of a serious offence, a court can make a disqualification order against them to stop them becoming or remaining a director for a period of up to 15 years.
+In certain circumstances where they’ve not fulfilled these obligations, for example, they’ve committed fraud, broken company law , or been convicted of a serious offence, a court can make a disqualification order against them to stop them becoming or remaining a director for a period of up to 15 years.
 Read a full list of matters to be taken into account when determining the unfitness of a director.

 If a director is seen to have been neglecting their duties, there are a few ways in which they may be protected, if they’ve been validly acting on behalf of the company.
 It’s also common for a company to hold insurance policies that will provide protections for its directors.
 A court can also relieve a director either wholly or partially, from liability if it believes that there are reasonable grounds for doing so and it looks like the director acted honestly and reasonably.

-Both a sole director and a co-director can resign from office.
-However, a private company must always have at least one director and a public company must always have at least two directors.
+Both a sole director and a co-director can resign from office, however, a private company must always have at least one director.
 The law also states that a company must have at least one director who is a natural person, i.e. not another company.

 It therefore follows that the removal or resignation of a sole director will require further action by the company.
 A new director will need to be appointed before or at the same time as the resignation or removal.
 A company’s articles will usually make provision for the appointment of a new director following the end of an existing director’s appointment.
 The model articles state that a director may be appointed either by way of ordinary resolution or by a decision of the other directors (if there are any).
 The model articles also address the situation where, as a result of death, the company has no shareholders and no directors, in which case the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director.